AlisAquilae/Academia/content/Notes/Summaries/Catchment and Climate Hydrology/CCH Reading Guide Answers.md

 >[!Question] Question 5.7
 >Which mechanisms in Addor & Melsen stimulate the use of conventional and well-established model in science?
+>
+>>[!Check]- Answer
+>>There are several mechanisms that stimulate maintaining the current status-quo in science.
+Examples provided by Addor & Melsen are:
+>>- The role of experience.
+Experience is very useful to use tools (such as models) in the right way.
+At the same time, this means that people have to use the same methods for a while, in order to obtain the relevant experience
+>>- Reviewers of scientific papers have a tendency to be biased towards methods with which they are familiar, and therefore papers that use known methods have a higher chance of being published than papers that use new or innovative methods.
+>>- The same applies to reviewers of grant proposals, described as "the conventional approach bias".
+Risks involved with new and innovative methods are more difficult to estimate
+>>- Training: students and early-carreer scientists are trained by their mentors, which were again trained by their mentors before.
+In this way, people get trained in the current way of working and the current conventions within science

 >[!Question] Question 5.8
 >What possible way forward do Addor & Melsen suggest, why, and what do you think of this suggestion?
+>
+>>[!Check]- Answer
+>>Addor & Melsen suggest switching towards Modular Modelling Frameworks (MMFs).
+This has several advantages compared to conventional numerical modelling
+>>- It will be easy to set up several different models which facilitates a model intercomparison before model selection
+>>- It allows to exactly pinpoint which specific formulation causes differences among model results, because you can change one formulation at a time
+>>- It allows for a pluriform approach: you can easily run several models for one project
+>>- It allows to join forces: in a modular approach, everyone can contribute to model development by adding modules to the framework
+>>
+>>Drawbacks are that each MMF is again limited to a particular modelling school of thought, an MMF is for example more conceptually based or more process based.
+Furthermore, there might be modules that are mutually exclusive, for instance the assumption made for the formulation in one module might be in conflict with the assumption of another module.
+As modeller, you have to be very well aware of this.
+Lastly, the paper demonstrates the large role of habit in modelling, so it will be unlikely that modellers will easily switch to a completely new way of working.